 Please reach us at jen@ni2c.org if you cannot find an answer to your question.

-You would begin with submitting the REPAIR application for Interns.
-Shortly thereafter you will be invited to schedule an interview.
-If and once accepted, you will have a second interview for the team you applied to be a part of.
+You would begin with submitting the application for your preferred internship experience.
+Shortly thereafter you will be invited to schedule a series of two interviews.
+If and once accepted, you will schedule an onboarding call with the supervisor for the team you applied to be a part of.
 Lastly once that is all done, you're officially in, and the next step is attending an orientation at the start of the semester.

 Most internship teams are virtual with the entirety of the internship taking place remotely via synchronous zoom meetings and asynchronous assignments.
 There are some internship teams that are hybrid and conduct team meetings virtually via zoom, with hybrid in-person events, opportunities, or client meetings that take place on your local campus or in your local community.
 Be sure to discuss these options with your team supervisor in your team placement interview.